 In order to do this, the first thing that will be required is a list of words to test.
 I am not going through the Oxford English Dictionary and typing every single word, so I have to go online and find a list.
 The most logical place is to look is on hacking sites.
 It is not uncommon to maintain lists of words for guessing people’s passwords.

 Another source I can use would be one of the online dictionaries.
 This would likely give me a highly accurate representation of words; however, this would take more effort on my part, and this is a stupid experiment to begin with: I’m not wasting a lot of time on it.

 Probably the most relevant source would be a wordlist maintained for cryptographic analysis.
 Optimally one maintained by the NSA (they have the most time and motivation to keep it up to date).
 I have created word lists for this purpose, but I just ran Mobey Dick through a program to count the occurance of words.
-Sharon has pointed out that nobody but me still speaks like that.
+The Wife has pointed out that nobody but me still speaks like that.